gcranid/chatt/README.md

 MILVUS_URL=http://localhost:19530
 ```

-By default `ChatOllama` is using Chroma.
+By default `Chatt` is using Chroma.
 If you'd like to use Milvus, set `VECTOR_STORE` to `milvus` and specify the corresponding URL.
 It works both in the development server and Docker containers.

 ### Use with Nuxt 3 Development Server